 The Fruit and Spice Park is the only 37-acre tropical botanical garden of its kind in the United States.
 It’s operated by Miami-Dade County.
 It hosts over 500 varieties of fruits, vegetables, spices, herbs, and nuts, and other commercially important plant specimens from around the world which are also identified throughout the park.

 Guests are allowed to eat any fruit that has fallen from the tree.
 There’s also a “seasonal sampling platter” at the main center.
 If you’re hungry for something beyond fruit, you can also grab a sandwich or salad at the Mango Café.

 Visitors can choose to go on a guided tram tour or walk around on their own.
 Guided tours are conducted every day at 11 am, 1:30 pm, and 3 pm, weather permitting.
 Park admission is $10.00 per adult, $3.00 per child 6-11, and children under 6 are free.

 The Garden, its buildings, and its tour vehicles are accessible to people with disabilities, with the exception of a few areas where the terrain is naturally uneven.
 Wheelchairs are available free of charge at the Garden entrance, on a first-come, first-served basis (reservations are not accepted).

 Tour Stop #3: Robert is Here Fruit Stand

 Photo credit: Facebook @robertisherefruitstandandfarm

 Nowadays, Robert still stands behind the counter.
-In addition to specializing in tropical fruits (including mangos), he also sells unique bottled marinades, sauces, salsas and jams.
-You’ll definitely want to try the legendary fruit milkshakes.
+In addition to specializing in tropical fruits (including mangos), he also sells unique bottled marinades, sauces, salsas, and jams.
+You’ll also definitely want to try the legendary fruit milkshakes.
 If you are there during the summer, you might try the mango milkshake – or one of the other tropical flavors including key lime.